pacuna/blog/_posts/2018-07-01-etl-sheets-postgres.md

 This method will download the spreadsheet as a `statuses.csv` file and will put it in the same folder.

-We are going to need two more python functions for other operators.
-One to select the columns we need, which in this case are `sale_id` and `status` and another one to load the resulting csv file into the target table:
+We are also going to need two more python functions for other operators.
+One to select the columns we need, which in this case are `sale_id` and `status`, and another one to load the resulting csv file into the target table:

 {% highlight python %}